 Adoptee stories and emotions, especially those in multiracial families, are too often told by those who are not adopted, which contributes to further confusion for adoptees, a shift toward defensiveness from families, and the commodification of adoptees themselves in political and economic systems.
 In telling my own story and dispelling false narratives, I want to break down assumptions and open up room for conversations that are led by the people they are about, using art to tell stories, and in doing so, create space for conversation, vulnerability, and growth on an empathetic and personal level.

 Zoë Watts is an artist from Yulin, Shaanxi.
-They teach art and spend their free time bouldering, making music, and reading graphic novels.
-Current work in progress encompasses photography, calligraphy and painting, and small metalworking.
-They currently live in Austin, TX.
+They grew up in Austin, Texas and taught art after graduating, spending their free time bouldering and costume making.
+Current artistic practice encompasses photography, calligraphy and brush painting, and small metalworking.
+They currently attend graduate school in Boston, Massachusetts.